webmappsrl/feature-collection-widget-map/README.md

 ng serve
 ```

 for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Important to note that you have to work with nvm 16.

 <hr>